abinav-07/chrome-extension/README.md

 #### Admin Cred: admin@gmail.com admin

-`NOTE: Use separate browsers for admin and user pages as I have its a mock project, both authenticated users have token ids assigned to same storage key.`
+`NOTE: Use separate browsers for admin and user pages as its a mock project, both authenticated users have token ids assigned to same storage key.`

 This section covers the process for configuring and installing the application packages.